openattic/openattic/documentation/developer_docs/contribute.rst

 After you have resolved the merge conflicts you have to push them on your fork and make the pull-request.

 After the pull-request was reviewed and accepted your branch will be merged into the main repository.
-Than your branch will be deleted by the maintainer.
+Then your branch will be deleted by the maintainer.
-You should not delete your then branch yourself, because after you pull again from the main repository, you also get the changeset that deletes your branch.
+Please do not delete your branch, because after pulling from the main repository, you'll also get a changeset which deletes your branch.

 To push the deletion to your fork again you have to the following::